moukau2017/bengali-word-segmentation/README.md

 Inference visualization script

 allowing independent verification of the model.
----

 ## Training

 The training script used in this study is provided for transparency and reproducibility.

-The original training dataset is not publicly distributed because it consists of handwritten student answer-book images collected from multiple Bengali-medium schools.
+The in-house training dataset is not publicly available due to privacy and institutional restrictions, as it contains handwritten student answer-book images collected from multiple Bengali-medium schools.
+The dataset may be made available for research purposes upon reasonable request to the authors.

 Researchers may use their own dataset following the same COCO annotation format.
-Annotated images from VGG image annotator.
+Image annotation tool VGG image annotator. python train.py \
+  --train_images /path/to/train/images \
+  --train_json /path/to/train_annotations.json \
+  --val_images /path/to/validation/images \
+  --val_json /path/to/val_annotations.json \
+  --output_dir outputs/training

 # 📜 License